5argon/protobuf-unity/README.md

     const finalBuffer = Buffer.concat([decrypted, final])

     //At this point you get a naked protobuf bytes without encryption.

-    return YourGeneratedProtoClassJs.deserializeBinary(finalBuffer)
-}
+    //Now you can obtain a nicely structured class data. return YourGeneratedProtoClassJs.deserializeBinary(finalBuffer) }
 ```

+### Compatibility with Google Firebase Firestore

+Firestore could store JSON-like data, and the JS Firestore library can store JS object straight into it.
+However not everything are supported as JS object is a superset of what Firestore supports.

+One thing it cannot store `undefined`, and other it cannot store nested arrays.
+While `undefined` does not exist in JSON, nested array is possible in JSON but not possible to be stored in Firestore.

+ What you get from `YourGeneratedProtoClassJs.deserializeBinary` is not JS object.
+It is a `class` instance of Protobuf message.
+There is a method `.ToObject()` available to change it to JS object, but if you take a look at what you had as `map<A,B>`, the `.ToObject()` produces `[A,B][]` instead.
+This maybe how Protobuf really keep your `map`.
+Unfortunately as I said, nested array can't go straight into Firestore.

+After eliminating possible `undefined` or `null`, you need to manually post-process every `map` field (and nested ones), changing `[A,B][]` into a proper JS object by using `A` as key and `B` as value by looping over them and replace the field.

+`repeated` seems to be `ToObject()`-ed just fine.
+It is just a straight array.

 ## Bugs?